algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 ## III.
 Goal / scope

+### 1. Primary goal

-- **Primary goal**: Develop a game that simulates environmental challenges to educate young adults and students on sustainability.
+ The primary goal is to develop a game that simulates environmental challenges to educate young adults and students on climate change, sustainability, carbon footprint.
 Players must balance economic development with sustainable practices, making choices that prioritize long-term environmental health.
 Players will need to decide whether to build industrial facilities that boost the economy but increase pollution.
 Alternatively, they can invest in renewable energy sources, which cost more initially but lead to long-term sustainability.

-- **Scope of work**:
+### 2. Scope of work

-### 1. MVP scope
+#### a.
+MVP scope

 - **Resource management**: Players allocate renewable (e.g., solar energy) and non-renewable (e.g., fossil fuel) resources while managing the city’s finances.
 - **Pollution tracking**: Pollution levels will be visually represented to show the city's health and the impact of player decisions over time.
 - **Educational feedback**: Visual feedback (pollution indicators, health bars) helps players understand the consequences of their actions.
 - **Simple decision-making**: Players make straightforward decisions regarding renewable energy, waste management, and city expansion.

-### 2. Future vision scope
+#### b.
+Future vision scope

 - **Advanced resource management**: Introduce more complex resource types (e.g., food, advanced energy systems).
 - **Pollution mitigation**: Advanced tools to reduce pollution, like tree planting, public transit, and waste management systems.
 - **Complex decision-making**: Balancing industrial growth, environmental sustainability, and citizen satisfaction.

-### 3. Priority objectives
+#### c.
+Priority objectives

 - **Promote renewable energy**: Encourage players to prioritize renewable energy to minimize the carbon footprint.
 - **Emphasize waste management**: Highlight managing waste through recycling, composting, and waste-to-energy plants.